Peru at the Copa América: Argentina 1929

+Final round

 Peru 1935

 This tournament is characterized by the Argentine and Uruguayan conflict that rooted from the 1930 World Cup.
 The winners here were going to once more represent South America for the Olympic Games, this time to be played at Berlin.
 Brazil, Bolivia, and Paraguay had withdrawn from the tournament.
 Peru's first game resulted at a 1–0 loss, with a goal scored by a Uruguayan player at the 80th minute.
 The second one was not much better, and Peru lost 4–1 against Argentina.
 The last game was won by Peru 1–0 against Chile.
 The tournament gave Peru the third spot, and helped it train and improve for the 1936 Summer Olympics.